Sales Prospecting Techniques

 Sales Prospecting Techniques: Narrow Your Focus

 Once I see a list of all the closed / won deals over the past 12-month period, I take out the “grand slam” deals and I remove the smallest deals as well.
 Not the “singles” but the “oh I can’t believe we are about to take this deal” sale.
 After all, the last thing we want to do is go after more of those types of prospects, right?

 So now that you have a scrubbed list of your primary clients, look for patterns.

-You may notice that companies in the Computer Software field who are in the USA and have 100 – 250 employees and annual revenue of 10 million+ is one of your most popular, most profitable ICP’s.
+You may notice that companies in the Computer Software field who are in the USA and have 100 – 250 employees and annual revenue of 10 million+ are one of your most popular, most profitable ICP’s.

 However, Logistics and Supply Chain companies that are in Canada and have 250 – 500 employees, and have annual revenue of 1 million to 10 million are one of your top ICP’s as well.